 To be consistent with the Port Lands TSMP, there is an opportunity for water quality treatment to be achieved with the use of "hybrid channels" (i.e., vegetated open channels integrated with storm sewers) in this segment.
 A portion of the runoff from this segment may need to be directed to a stormwater quality treatment facility for disinfection to meet the City's WWFMG.
 Coordination with the Inner Harbour Tunnel design team will be required during detailed design to confirm the SWM features and treatment opportunities to be included in this segment of the corridor.
 At a minimum, the City's WWFMG and MOECC Stormwater Management Planning and Design Manual criteria for water quantity and water quality treatment are to be followed.
-LID design standards to be considered include: the TRCA /CVC LID Stormwater Management Planning and the City of Toronto Green Standards.
+LID design standards to be considered include: the TRCA /CVC LID Stormwater Management Planning and Design Guide (2010), the soon-to-be-released MOECC LID SWM Manual, and the City of Toronto Green Standards.